Christy Hartburg

-Christy Hartburg is an actress and model who appeared in Russ Meyer's Supervixens (1975).
+Christy Hartburg (April 7, 1947 – February 24, 2025) was an actress and model who appeared in Russ Meyer's Supervixens (1975).
 She is the actress who adorns the famous poster for that film.
 She performed on several Bob Hope tours to Vietnam in the late sixties and early seventies.

 She also performed under the alias Christina Cummings in several films and TV shows.

+She died on 24 Feb 2025 (aged 77), in Sarasota, Florida, USA.